titus-leistner/cookiecutter-deeplearning/{{ cookiecutter.repo_name }}/README.md

     │                                              the creator's initials, and a short `-` delimited description, e.g.
     │                                              `1.0-jqp-initial-data-exploration`.
     │
+    ├── tests                                   <- Tests of the project based on pytest │
     ├── requirements.txt                        <- The requirements file for reproducing the analysis environment, e.g.
     │                                              generated with `pip freeze > requirements.txt`
     │